7 Best Mouth Guards of 2026

 The clinical basis for anterior-only night guards is the NTI (Nociceptive Trigeminal Inhibition) protocol, originally described in peer-reviewed dental literature as a technique to reduce masseter and temporalis muscle activity during sleep by preventing posterior tooth contact.
 The hypothesis is that when the posterior teeth cannot make contact during sleep, the elevator muscles of the jaw cannot generate full bite force — because maximum voluntary contraction requires bilateral posterior occlusal contact.
 Several small randomized trials have found that NTI-type splints reduce bruxism muscle activity and TMJ pain compared to no treatment, though head-to-head comparisons with full-arch guards show mixed results depending on the outcome measure.
 The 3-year no-grind-through warranty from SmartGuard is the most durable protection in the OTC category — a meaningful commitment that the manufacturer clearly stands behind.

 The posterior coverage limitation warrants direct discussion with patients who have significant posterior tooth wear.
 If your dentist has identified cusp fractures, wear facets, or sensitivity primarily on the molars and premolars — rather than the anterior teeth — an anterior-only guard does not address the primary damage sites.
-In that clinical scenario, a full-arch guard or a custom appliance from a dentist or ClearClub is the more appropriate choice.
+In that clinical scenario, a full-arch guard or a custom appliance from a dentist or Remi is the more appropriate choice.
 The SmartGuard Elite is most clinically appropriate when the patient’s primary complaint is anterior tooth sensitivity, TMJ pain, or morning headaches without predominant posterior wear.

 SmartGuard Elite Dental Guard — Front Teeth Design, FSA Eligible